 - 101. ELEMENTARY GERMAN Four hours Grammar and composition.
 Text: Vos, Essentials of German - 102.
-CONTINUATION OF 101 Four hours Study of grammar continued.
+Continuation of 101 Four hours Study of grammar continued.
 Reading of at least one hundred pages of modern prose and poetry. - 201.
-INTERMEDIATE GERMAN Three hours Reading of nineteenth century prose.
+Intermediate German Three hours Reading of nineteenth century prose.
 Review of the more important parts of grammar.
 Composition and dictation.
 Prerequisite: 101 and 102. - 202.
+Intermediate German Continued Three hours

-INTERMEDIATE GERMAN CONTINUED Three hours Intensive study of modern prose and poetry.
+Intensive study of modern prose and poetry.
 By stress upon idiom and otherwise, effort is made throughout the year to create Sprachgefühl.
 Outside reading with reports required to the extent of at least eight hundred pages for the year.
 Prerequisite: 201. - 301.
-THE ROMANTIC PERIOD Three hours A survey of German literature of the first half of the nineteenth century.
+THE ROMANTIC PERIOD Three hours

+A survey of German literature of the first half of the nineteenth century.
 Collateral reading and reports.
+Prerequisite:

+202.

-Prerequisite: 202.
-Not offered 1947-1948. - 302.
-Realism Three hours History of German literature since the middle of the nineteenth century.
+- 302. REALISM Three hours

+History of German literature since the middle of the nineteenth century.
 Collateral reading and reports.
 Prerequisite: 202.

-Not offered 1947-1948. - 303.
-EARLY NINETEENTH CENTURY DRAMA Three hours A comprehensive study of the lives and works of leading German dramatists of the early nineteenth century.
+- 303. EARLY NINETEENTH CENTURY DRAMA

+A comprehensive study of the lives and works of leading German dramatists of the early nineteenth century.
 Assigned readings.
 Papers on related subjects.
 Prerequisite: 202. - 304.
-LATER NINETEENTH CENTURY DRAMA Three hours A study of Hauptmann and Sudermann and their times.
+LATER NINETEENTH CENTURY DRAMA

+A study of Hauptmann and Sudermann and their times.
 Assigned readings and reports.
 Prerequisites: 202 and 303. - 305.
-The Classic Period Three hours A general survey of German literature in the eighteenth century as far as Lessing and with special attention to him.
+The Classic Period Three hours

+A general survey of German literature in the eighteenth century as far as Lessing and with special attention to him.
 A drama of Lessing is read in class.
 Collateral reading and reports.
-Prerequisite: 202.
-Not offered 1947-1948.
+Prerequisite: 202. - 306.
+The Classic Drama

-306. THE CLASSIC DRAMA

 A study of the lives and works of Schiller and Goethe.
 One or two of their dramas are read.
 Reports on assigned topics.
-Prerequisite: 202 and 305.
-Not offered 1947-1948.

-- 320.SCIENTIFIC GERMAN One hour Stduents wishing to take this course should confer with the professor in charge at the opening of the school year. - 330m.
+Prerequisite: 202 and 305. - 320.
+Scientific German One hour Students wishing to take this course should confer with the professor in charge at the opening of the school year. - 330m.
 METHODS OF TEACHING MODERN FOREIGN LANGUAGES One hour Intended for prospective teachers in German in secondary schools.
-Prerequiiste: six of the courses offered in this department.
+Prerequisite: six of the courses offered in this department.